 With the help of online learning courses, you can provide training on a wide range of key subjects.
 If you practice blended learning, you can use a short mobile course either as pre-work or post-training content.
 Quizzes can be included in the courses, or be standalone assessments.

 If interested, learn more about how to create eLearning courses.

-98% of companies are planning to use video as part of their eLearning strategy.
+95% of companies use some kind of video for educating employees.
 For mLearning, it is the most popular content type for two reasons.
 People are more comfortable consuming content through videos than reading or listening to it.
 Videos pack a large amount of information into a short space; this shortens the training time.

 Audio content is a very useful format for mLearning.
 Although it lacks visual elements, there are many situations where a visual component either isn’t much help (e.g., interviews with subject matter experts) or can be distracting (e.g., while driving).
 In such cases, podcasts can be a simple and effective mLearning solution.